 It’s no secret that the risk of a cyberattack is high.
-As threats continue to evolve, it’s no longer a matter of “if” but “when” a threat will get passed your security defenses.
-When that happens, you need to be prepared with a plan of action to help minimize the damages done to your organization.
+As threats continue to evolve, it’s no longer a matter of if but when a threat will get past your security defenses.
+When that happens, you need to be prepared with a plan of action that not only identifies potential threats but also jumps into action to help minimize the damage done.

-Fortunately, there are security solutions and proactive steps you can take to not only decrease your risk of being attacked to begin with, but also help save your organization valuable time and resources should one get through.
-Let’s take a look at why it’s important to have a reliable response process in place.
+Fortunately, there is a proactive security solution that not only decreases your risk of being attacked in the first place but also saves your organization valuable time and resources should one manage to get through.

 What’s the problem?